Qualytics/userguide/docs/upgrades/qualytics-single-tenant-instance.md

 Learn more [about our product and capabilities here.](https://qualytics.co/product/)

+!!! warning "Important Note for Deployment Type"
+    Before proceeding with the installation of Helm for Qualytics Single-Tenant Instance, please note the following:

+    - This installation guide is specifically designed for on-premises customers who manage their own infrastructure.

+    - If you are a Qualytics Software as a Service (SaaS) customer, you do not need to perform this installation.
+The Helm setup is managed by Qualytics for SaaS deployments.

+    > If you are unsure about your deployment type or have any questions, please reach out to your Qualytics account manager for clarification.

 ## What is in this chart?

 This chart will deploy a single-tenant instance of the qualytics platform to a [CNCF compliant](https://www.cncf.io/certification/software-conformance/) kubernetes control plane.